 Requirements for Online License Applicants

-Coljuegos grants the operating permits and observes for compliance with the conditions of the agreements.
-Various requirements are in place for operators looking to legally penetrate the Colombian online market.
-Foreign firms must have a local presence through a Colombia-based company and handle customers’ funds via a local bank approved by the Superintendent of Finance.
+Coljuegos grants operating permits and monitors compliance with the terms of each agreement.
+Various requirements apply to operators seeking to enter the Colombian online market legally.
+Foreign firms must establish a local presence through a Colombia-based company and manage customers’ funds via a local bank approved by the Superintendent of Finance.

-The minimum equity requirement for applicants stands at $450,000.
-A single license covers a broad spectrum of online gambling products except for horse race and pari-mutuel wagering, numeric games, and lotteries.
-Colombian customers must access the licensed websites specifically through .co domains as .com is strictly prohibited.
+The minimum equity requirement for applicants is set at $450,000.
+A single license covers a broad spectrum of online gambling products, except for horse race and pari-mutuel wagering, numeric games, and lotteries.
+Colombian customers must access licensed websites exclusively through .co domains, as .com addresses are strictly prohibited.

-Additionally, operators must apply for and receive technical system certificates from testing agencies approved by the Colombian regulator.
-The legislation imposes no restrictions on jackpots and promotional incentives.
-The theoretical return of the online slots on offer should be no less than 83%.
+Additionally, operators must apply for and obtain technical system certificates from testing agencies approved by the Colombian regulator.
+The legislation imposes no restrictions on jackpots or promotional incentives.
+The theoretical return of online slots must be at least 83%.

 All applicants must provide prize payment and player reimbursement guarantees of at least $200,000.
-Coljuegos normally requires up to two months to consider the license applications, provided no additional information or clarifications are required.
+Coljuegos usually requires up to two months to review license applications, provided no additional information or clarifications are necessary.
 The Colombian regulator has licensed many local and foreign online operators, including William Hill, Betfair, Bwin, Codere, Rushbet, and Betplay.

 Regulatory Enforcement and Taxes

-The Colombian watchdog has adopted the commonly implemented practice of blacklisting unauthorized gambling sites and reporting them to the Ministry of Information Technologies and Communications.
-In turn, the Ministry has the mandate to order local internet service providers to block the access to illegal websites.
-As of September 2020, the Colombian authorities have restricted the access to 4,131 unauthorized offshore sites.
+The Colombian watchdog has adopted the widely used practice of blacklisting unauthorized gambling sites and reporting them to the Ministry of Information Technologies and Communications.
+The Ministry, in turn, has the authority to order local internet service providers to block access to illegal websites.
+As of September 2020, the Colombian authorities had restricted access to 4,131 unauthorized offshore sites.

-Similarly to landbased operators, licensed gambling sites must contribute royalties and administrative fees to cover Coljuegos regulatory expenses (typically over 1% of the annual fixed and variable royalties).
-Online gambling operators are exempt from paying a Value Added Tax (VAT).
+Similar to land-based operators, licensed gambling sites must contribute royalties and administrative fees to cover Coljuegos’ regulatory expenses (typically more than 1% of the annual fixed and variable royalties).
+Online gambling operators are exempt from paying Value Added Tax (VAT).

-The fixed rates for online operators stand at 811 times the LMMW for the respective year of operation plus a 1% rate over their royalties to cover the regulator’s administrative expenses.
+Fixed fees for online operators are set at 811 times the LMMW for the respective year of operation, plus a 1% charge on their royalties to cover the regulator’s administrative expenses.

-As for the variable fees, Article 38 of Law № 1753/2015 states that remote gambling firms are taxed at a 15% minimum rate of their gross gaming revenue (GGR).
-The GGR represents the total betting turnover minus the prizes paid out to customers.
-If an operator’s theoretical return is under 83%, the tax rate increases to 17% of their turnover.
+Regarding variable fees, Article 38 of Law № 1753/2015 stipulates that remote gambling firms are taxed at a minimum rate of 15% of their gross gaming revenue (GGR).
+GGR represents total betting turnover minus prizes paid to customers.
+If an operator’s theoretical return is below 83%, the tax rate increases to 17% of turnover.

-Last but not least, players who happen to win more than $400 must pay a 20% income tax on their profits under the Colombian Tax Code.
-Gambling operators withhold this percentage from their patrons’ winnings on the spot or during withdrawals.
+Finally, players who win more than $400 must pay a 20% income tax on their profits under the Colombian Tax Code.
+Gambling operators withhold this percentage from players’ winnings either immediately or during withdrawals.

 Social Responsibility Policies and Advertising

-Colombian law strictly prohibits the provision of gambling services to underage individuals or people who suffer from mental health disorders.
-For reference, the age of majority in Colombia is 18 years old.
-Coljuegos works jointly with its licensees to address the challenge of problem gambling among local consumers.
+Colombian law strictly prohibits providing gambling services to underage individuals or to people with mental health disorders.
+The age of majority in Colombia is 18 years old.
+Coljuegos works with its licensees to address problem gambling among local consumers.

 The Juega Bien Program for Responsible Gambling